pip-services/pip-services-docs/content/en/net/commons/random/random_long.md

 #### Sequence
-Generates a random sequence of longs starting from 0 like: [0,1,2,3...??]
+Generates a random sequence of longs starting from 0, like: [0,1,2,3...??]

 > `public static` List\<long\> Sequence(long size)

-- **size**: long - size of sequence
+- **size**: long - size of the sequence
 - **returns**: List\<long\> - generated array of longs.

 #### Sequence
-Generates a random sequence of longs starting from 0 like: [0,1,2,3...??]
+Generates a random sequence of longs starting from 0, like: [0,1,2,3...??]

 > `public static` List/<long/> Sequence(long min, long max)